Controllable Egocentric Video Generation via Occlusion-Aware Sparse 3D Hand Joints

 \section{Abstract}

-Motion-controllable video generation is crucial for egocentric applications in virtual reality and embodied AI.
-However, existing methods often struggle to achieve 3D-consistent fine-grained hand articulation.
-By adopting on 2D trajectories or implicit poses, they collapse 3D geometry into spatially ambiguous signals or over rely on human-centric priors.
-Under severe egocentric occlusions, this causes motion inconsistencies and hallucinated artifacts, as well as preventing cross-embodiment generalization to robotic hands.
-To address these limitations, we propose a novel framework that generates egocentric videos from a single reference frame, leveraging sparse 3D hand joints as embodiment-agnostic control signals with clear semantic and geometric structures.
-We introduce an efficient control module that resolves occlusion ambiguities while fully preserving 3D information.
-Specifically, it extracts occlusion-aware features from the source reference frame by penalizing unreliable visual signals from hidden joints, and employs a 3D-based weighting mechanism to robustly handle dynamically occluded target joints during motion propagation.
-Concurrently, the module directly injects 3D geometric embeddings into the latent space to strictly enforce structural consistency.
-To facilitate robust training and evaluation, we develop an automated annotation pipeline that yields over one million high-quality egocentric video clips paired with precise hand trajectories.
-Additionally, we register humanoid kinematic and camera data to construct a cross-embodiment benchmark.
-Extensive experiments demonstrate that our approach significantly outperforms state-of-the-art baselines, generating high-fidelity egocentric videos with realistic interactions and exhibiting exceptional cross-embodiment generalization to robotic hands.
+Controllable video generation for complex hand-object interactions is a critical step toward building visual world models.
+However, existing methods often struggle to achieve fine-grained, 3D-consistent hand articulation in generated videos.
+By relying on dense 2D trajectories or implicit pose representations, they collapse crucial geometric structures into spatially ambiguous signals, leading to severe motion inconsistencies and hallucinated artifacts under egocentric occlusions.
+To address this, we propose leveraging sparse 3D hand joints as explicit control signals with three key advantages: explicit geometry to resolve occlusions, an intuitive interface for interactive editing, and cross-embodiment generalization to robotic hands.
+Built upon this, our efficient control module extracts occlusion-aware features from the source reference frame by penalizing unreliable visual features from hidden joints, and employs a 3D-based weighting mechanism to handle dynamically occluded target joints during motion propagation.
+Meanwhile, it directly injects 3D geometric embeddings into the latent space to enforce structural consistency.
+To facilitate robust training and evaluation, we develop an automated annotation pipeline, yielding 1M high-quality egocentric video clips paired with precise hand trajectories.
+Experiments demonstrate that our approach outperforms state-of-the-art baselines, generating high-fidelity egocentric videos with realistic hand-object interactions.